The Best of Beautiful Tahiti Discover Your Hidden Paradise

 Top Beach

 Temae Beach stands out with its wide stretch of soft sand, calm turquoise water, and stunning views back toward Tahiti’s mountains.
-In fact, it’s often considered one of the most scenic beaches in the area.
+It's often considered one of the most scenic beaches in the area.

 Insider Tip